Highlights of Nepal & Bhutan 14 Days

 Day 13: Paro - Kathmandu (B/D)

 Transfer to airport for flight back to Kathmandu.
 Pick up and transfer to hotel from airport.
-Today, we will enjoy farewell dinner with dance performance.
+Today, we will enjoy farewell dinner with cultural program.
 Overnight in Kathmandu at hotel Yak and Yeti.

 Day 14: Departure (B)

 Transfer to airport for flight back home.

 - Daily breakfast in the hotels in Kathmandu and Pokhara and full meals in Chitwan.

 - All ground transfers and sightseeing by a private SUVS.

 - Expenses of personal nature such as drinks, tipping, laundry, phone etc.